altocodenl/cell/readme.md

 - Gives the indexes of the first and (sometimes) the second non-literal double quotes on the text.
 If one of them is missing, we set its index to -1.
 - Unescapes the non-literal double quotes from a portion of the text.

+If we are not inside multiline text, we only call this function if `text` starts with a non-literal double quote.
+In this case we return the text between the first and second non-literal double quote (if the second one is missing, we give return all the text until the end).

 If we are inside multiline text, we only look for the first non-literal double quote and return the unescaped text between the beginning of the text and the first non-literal quote.

-If we are not inside multiline text, we return the text between the first and second non-literal double quote (if the second one is missing, we give return all the text until the end).

 Because of the way we use this function, if we are not inside multiline text, if there is a non-literal double quote in the text, it will *always* be at position 0.
 So you don't have to worry about input like `nevermind "foo"` happening, although the function, in practice, handles it (it'd just give you `foo` as text, ignoring `nevermind`).